SSWConsulting/SSW.Rules.Content/rules/do-you-use-the-new-c-7-language-features-to-slash-the-amount-of-boilerplate-code-you-write/rule.md

 Figure: Good example - The same functionality as the Bad Example in a single line of code
 :::

  The benefit of this change is when refactoring our code, we don't need to worry about searching for magic strings.
-Which common slip through the cracks and lead to confusing error messages.
+Which commonly slip through the cracks and lead to confusing error messages.
 2. String Interpolation - greatly reduces the amount of boilerplate code required when working with strings Formatting strings on the fly was previously a task which required a stack of boilerplate code.
 In the Visual Studio 2015, we can use the smart String Interpolation feature.
 Not only does this feature reduce the amount of code we have to write, it also improves code readability.
     For example, before C# 6, we would write: